 - A project tracking tool – Time Doctor

 - An all-in-one tool – WebWork Time Tracker

 Agile Project Management Statistics

 Agile has gained an enormous amount of popularity, as its adoption brings many benefits.
 Accordingly, 71% of organizations report now using agile approaches to their projects sometimes or more frequently than in the past.

 One of the main perks of Agile management is the ability to manage changing priorities.
 This gives the possibility to realize new and innovative ideas.
 Hence, 53% of project professionals believe the desire to innovate is the main cause of the increase in their organizations’ level of agility.

-Other benefits of the Agile management are delivery speed, increased project visibility and team productivity.
+Other benefits of Agile management are delivery speed, increased project visibility, and team productivity.

 However, only 11% of organizations always embrace agile as a technique for managing projects.